github-linguist/linguist/CONTRIBUTING.md

 To add support for a new extension:

-1. Add your extension to the language entry in [`languages.yml`][languages], keeping the extensions in alphabetical order, with the exception of the primary extension; the primary extension should be first.
+1. Add your extension to the language entry in [`languages.yml`][languages], keeping the extensions in alphabetical and case-sensitive (uppercase before lowercase) order, with the exception of the primary extension; the primary extension should be first.
 1. Add at least one sample for your extension to the [samples directory][samples] in the correct subdirectory.
-We'd prefer this sample to be an example of real-world code showing common usage.
+We'd prefer examples of real-world code showing common usage.
 The more representative of the structure of the language, the better.
 1. Open a pull request, linking to a [GitHub search result](https://github.com/search?utf8=%E2%9C%93&q=extension%3Aboot+NOT+nothack&type=Code&ref=searchresults) showing in-the-wild usage.
   If you are adding a sample, please state clearly the license covering the code in the sample, and if possible, link to the original source of the sample.